davidzimniok/Running-text-on-7-seg-displays/README.md

 ### Team members

 * Hana DAOVÁ, 230238 (responsible for xxx)
-* Tomáš UCHYTIL, 230337 (responsible for LCD driver)
+* Tomáš UCHYTIL, 230337 (responsible for 7 segment display driver)
 * David ZIMNIOK, 230354 (responsible for comumnication with PC and data register)

 ### Table of contents